xandra-X/Pic-In-Pic/README.md

 # 📺 Project Name — Web Demo Template

-> A short one-line summary of what your project does.
+> A web app that captures your screen and displays it in Picture-in-Picture mode with a single click.

 ![screenshot](./picInpic.png)